“It enchants the senses, and excites…”

 From 1815 to the late 1820s the historian Richard Sickelmore provides detailed descriptions of the evolving decorative scheme.
 His Epitome of Brighton (1815), the History of Brighton (1823), which was extremely popular, and Descriptive Views of Brighton (1824) all include an account of the main rooms of the Pavilion.
 His contemporaries Brayley and Whittemore both refer to Sickelmore as the definitive source of information and do little but paraphrase his description in Topographical Sketches of Brighthelmston and Picture of Brighton (both published in 1825).
 The sense of awe and wonder continues to be expressed in all his publications; for example, “it is scarcely in the power of words to convey an accurate idea of [the Pavilion’s] rich and glowing magnificence” (Sickelmore, History of Brighton and its Environs, 1827 edition, p.39).
 Much attention is given to the colour scheme of each individual room, from describing the tints and shades of wallpaper and carpets to emphasising the material and sheen of many decorative objects and furniture, in particular ceramics.
 Whittemore’s book is significant as it includes two rare images of the interior of the Pavilion, the Banqueting Room and the Music Gallery.
 They are reproduced as small steel engravings, based on plates from Nash’s Views.
 Before photographic reproduction methods in publishing, illustrations in small format publications were expensive and therefore usually limited to maps or broader topographical views.
 They were rarely coloured, and if they were (sometimes offered as an optional extra by the publisher), the colour would bear little resemblance to reality.

-Echoing Walker, Sickelmore compares the interior to an “enchanted place” and is reminded of the Thousand and One Nights.
+Echoing Walker, Sickelmore compares the interior to an “enchanted palace” and is reminded of the One Thousand and One Nights stories.
 Light, lighting, stained glass, lanterns, mirrors, and the magnificent chandeliers are rightly seen as crucial aspects of the decorative scheme.
 They intensify the colour scheme and enhance oriental imagery and objects, creating a magical effect.
 Sickelmore’s paragraph on the grand chandelier in the banqueting hall is as dazzling as the display he describes, “The lilies, when illuminated, dart their copious and vivid rays through the multiplied and sparkling tints, and influence connected objects to the semblance of rubies, pearls, glittering brilliants (sic), and shining gold—creating, if the figure may be allowed, in mid air, a diamond blaze.
 Its effect is magical: it enchants the senses, and excites, as it were, a feeling of spell-bound admiration in all within its radiance and circle.”
 This flight of fancy notwithstanding he does not omit to inform the reader that “everything here and throughout the Palace is almost entirely the work of British materials and British hands”, also suggesting that the decorative scheme illuminates national worth and should be admired by the world.
 Brayley copies Sickelmore in his 1825 publication almost word for word, praising “this unique, but superbly ornamented structure.”
 He also describes the dazzling effect of the interior, created by combining vibrant colour schemes, glossy surfaces and the extensive use of chandeliers, skylights and mirrors.
 The result is a “splendour of light and colour”.
 Brayley later provides a long, detailed and altogether more factual commentary on the interior for a Victorian reprint of Nash’s Views.

 Extremely positive and at times ecstatic reactions to the Pavilion’s interior continue to be the norm in guidebooks and historical accounts of Brighton throughout the 1830s and 40s.
 John Bruce’s History of Brighton (1833) is notable for its superlative phrases but adds little to Sickelmore’s account.
 However, in the same year J.D.
 Parry published his Historical and Descriptive Account of the Coast of Sussex, in which he attempts to interpret the iconography of some of the oriental designs.
 He is also the first writer to put the decorative scheme into a wider European context and provides a cultural and political justification for the money spent on the scheme.